Bachelor of Science in Emergency Management

 Barry University understands the needs of the adult learner:

-- Classes meet once per week for 8 weeks (evenings or Saturday)
+- Classes meet once per week for 8 weeks (evenings or Saturday) or fully online

 - Earn up to 30 college credits from learning acquired through professional work experience and/or community service